particle-iot/docs/src/content/reference/firmware.md

 - `stop`: boolean. `true` will send a stop message after the request, releasing the bus. `false` will continually send a restart after the request, keeping the connection active.
 The bus will not be released, which prevents another master device from transmitting between messages.
 This allows one master device to send multiple transmissions while in control.
 If no argument is specified, the default value is `true`.

 Returns: `byte` : the number of bytes returned from the slave device.
 If a timeout occurs, will return `0`.

+### reset()

+*Since 0.4.6.*

+Attempts to reset the I2C bus.
+This should be called only if the I2C bus has has hung.
+In 0.4.6 additional rework was done for the I2C bus on the Photon, so we hope this function isn't required, and it's provided for completeness.

 ### beginTransmission()